10 April 2026

 And it’ll make it easier for the relevant authorities to identify people who are travelling on falsified documents, under fake identities or who have overstayed (making it easier to prevent crime and terrorism).

 Ultimately, it is going to speed up passport control.
-But processing times will increase initially (because everyone will need to have their fingerprints scanned and have a facial image taken the first time they travel after it’s brought in).
+But processing times will increase initially (because everyone will need to have their fingerprints scanned and have a facial image taken the first time they travel).

 Is there anything I need to do ahead of travel?